-This is a first for me, but I need to warn you: the rest of this article contains graphic descriptions of the events leading to the crucifixion of Jesus Christ.
+Please be aware: this article contains graphic descriptions of the events leading to the crucifixion of Jesus Christ.

 In Jesus’ case, prior to being hung by large iron spikes to the wooden device, he was beaten.
 And I mean beaten badly.

 The Roman soldiers used a tool called a scourge or flagrum to administer this beating that was just short of death.
 This was a club wrapped with leather and had long, tentacle-like leather straps hanging from one end.

 The scourging was so horrible, it was actually illegal for any Roman citizen to receive the punishment.
 Many of Rome’s enemies that did get the scourge did not survive the beating to be later crucified.

 This is how ugly the sin of the world looked when God took it upon himself and wore it for you, for me, and for every man, woman, and child.

 By now, his flesh was shredded, his face swollen, and he was covered in blood.
 He was unrecognizable.
-Then a crown made with thorns long enough to pierce his skill was forced down on his head.
+Then a crown made with thorns long enough to pierce his skull was forced down upon his head.

 “But many were amazed when they saw him.
 His face was so disfigured he seemed hardly human, and from his appearance, one would scarcely know he was a man.”
 Isaiah 52:14 (NLT)

 Jesus was then forced to walk to a hill overlooking a well-traveled road that led into Jerusalem.
 And in his condition, he was forced to carry part of the cross that he would soon be nailed to.

 After the scourging, Jesus should have been barely able to carry himself the 650 or so yards to Golgotha.
 Not to mention with a 100 pound beam of wood strapped to his bleeding and badly wounded back.

 Once they reached the hill, the Roman soldiers would assemble the crossbeam and the main beam on the ground.
-They would lay the victim on it, strapping wrists and ankles to the wood.
+They would then lay Jesus on it, strapping his wrists and ankles to the wood.

-The cross had a sort of ledge built into it below the feet that the crucified would intermittently push on.
+The cross had a sort of ledge built into it below the feet that the crucified would intermittently push up on.
 This was to raise themselves a few inches in order to take a breath of air into their collapsing lungs.

 This is where we find Jesus one dark Friday afternoon.